MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

 1. Do any table results display?
 Even without the rule in place, the `isProhibitedQuery()` post-processing code prohibits that type of query from being run against the database.

+1. As discussed earlier, integrating natural language to SQL in line of business applications can be quite beneficial to users, but it does come with its own set of pros and cons.

+    **Pros:**

+    - User-friendliness: This feature can make database interaction more accessible to users without technical expertise, reducing the need for SQL knowledge and potentially speeding up operations.

+    - Increased productivity: Business analysts, marketers, executives, and other non-technical users can retrieve valuable information from databases without having to rely on technical experts, thereby increasing efficiency.

+    - Broad application: By using advanced language models, applications can be designed to cater to a wide range of users and use-cases.

+    **Cons:**

+    - Security: One of the biggest concerns is security.
+If users can interact with databases using natural language, there needs to be robust security measures in place to prevent unauthorized access or malicious queries.
+You may consider implementing a read-only mode to prevent users from modifying data.

+    - Data Privacy: Certain data might be sensitive and should not be easily accessible, so you'll need to ensure proper safeguards and user permissions are in place.

+    - Accuracy: While natural language processing has improved significantly, it's not perfect.
+Misinterpretation of user queries could lead to inaccurate results or unexpected behavior.
+You'll need to plan for how unexpected results will be handled.

+    - Efficiency: There are no guarantees that the SQL returned from a natural language query will be efficient.
+In some cases, additional calls to Azure OpenAI may be required if post-processing rules detect issues with SQL queries.

+    - Training and User Adaptation: Users need to be trained to formulate their queries correctly.
+While it's easier than learning SQL, there can still be a learning curve involved.

 1. A few final points to consider before moving on to the next exercise:

+    - Remember that, "Just because you can doesn't mean you should" applies here.
+Use extreme caution and careful planning before integrating natural language to SQL into an application.
+It's important to understand the potential risks and to plan for them.
     - Before using this type of technology, discuss potential scenarios with your team, database administrators, security team, stakeholders, and any other relevant parties to ensure that it's appropriate for your organization.
 It's important to discuss if natural language to SQL meets security, privacy, and any other requirements your organization may have in place.
     - Security should be a primary concern and built into the planning, development, and deployment process.
     - While natural language to SQL can be very powerful, careful planning must go into it to ensure prompts have required rules and that post-processing functionality is included.
 Plan for additional time to implement and test this type of functionality and to account for scenarios where unexpected results are returned.
-    - There are no guarantees that the SQL returned from a natural language query will be efficient.
-In some cases, additional calls to Azure OpenAI may be required if post-processing rules detect issues with SQL queries.
     - With Azure OpenAI, customers get the security capabilities of Microsoft Azure while running the same models as OpenAI.
 Azure OpenAI offers private networking, regional availability, and responsible AI content filtering.
 Learn more about [Data, privacy, and security for Azure OpenAI Service](/legal/cognitive-services/openai/data-privacy).

-1. You've now seen how to use Azure OpenAI to convert natural language to SQL.
+1. You've now seen how to use Azure OpenAI to convert natural language to SQL and learned about the pros and cons of implementing this type of functionality.
 In the next exercise, you'll learn how email and SMS messages can be generated using Azure OpenAI.